The Ultimate Fly Fishing Pack Trip

 Sunrise Pack Station operates a low-impact, tent-based camp, due to National Park Service regulations and a “Leave No Trace” backcountry ethics.
 They provide warm zero-degree rated sleeping bags and a full-length pillow atop a ThermaRest sleeping pad for your sleeping comfort.
 Cots are available upon request.
 You will be housed in the Johnson Outdoors company’s latest design for four-man backpacking tents.
 The tent is called the Timberline SQ Outfitter 4, holding two people and gear with plenty of room.
 There is a sun shower for guests situated in a private area, away from streams to prevent soap from contaminating the waters of our favorite national park.
 At every camp, there is also a latrine where guests may refresh themselves and use sanitary wipes in a secluded area.

 Because they camp in bear country, Sunrise Pack Station uses a variety of safe practices to keep bear interactions limited to viewing these amazing animals from a safe, respectful distance.
 They place the sleeping area 100 yards away from the cooking area, as recommended by experts.
 All food and scented materials stay in the cooking area, where they are hung from a “bear pole” high in the air to keep scents and bear attractants out of the animals’ reach and to keep bears away from the guests.
 Bears do not like large horse herds or groups of humans, so bear problems are rare.
-The hanging of the food and the clean kept camp help avoid drawing in any bear passing by.
+The hanging of the food and a well-maintained camp help avoid drawing in any bear passing by.

 Food and Beverages